 PPIPS support the role of APCP members who work in the independent and private sectors.

 The PPIPS Committee consists of up to 12 nationally elected members.
+Current key objectives and strategies for the APCP PPIPS Committee are set out in the PPIPS Committee Five Year Plan for 2020-2025.

 PLEASE NOTE: We do not hold a separate membership list of members working, or interested in working, in the Independent and Private Sectors, but you can register to receive notifications about courses (see links below).